VincentToups/emacs-utils/multi-methods.md

 Today's project, based on Clojure's Multimethod system, is somewhat different.
-The same concerns which make multimethods make sense for clojure make it a pretty good match for emacs lisp to (at least to my untutored eye).
+The same concerns which make multimethods make sense for clojure make it a pretty good match for emacs lisp too (at least to my untutored eye).
 Clojure lives in the Java ecosystem, and so depends on and interacts with Java's object model.
 Yet its semantically somewhat different than Java, and it isn't itself object oriented.